opencitymodel/opencitymodel/README.md

 # The Data

+Each US state has its own folder with all of its citygml files.
+The files for each state are futher separated by [US county](https://www.census.gov/geo/reference/codes/cou.html) and then split into files of 40k buildings to keep file sizes more manageable.

+Within each folder you will find files of the format `<StateName>-<CountyCodeFIPS>-<FileNumber>.gml` so for example the file for San Francisco, Ca is California-06075-000.gml

 | State        | Files        | Size  |
 | ------------ |-------------:| -----:|
 | [California](http://ocm-citygml-beta.s3-website-us-east-1.amazonaws.com/California/) | 266          | 53GB |